Upper School 2020

-Fall teams have voluntary practices.
-In order to maintain cohorting of teams by division, student-athletes in Middle School (grades 7–8) will not be allowed to “play up” on an Upper School team this fall.
+In order to maintain cohorting of teams by division, student-athletes in Middle School (grades 7–8) will not be allowed to “play up” on Upper School teams.

 All student-athletes must have a valid up-to-date physical on file and complete the COVID-19 waiver through Veracross (click on “Sign Policies” under “My Household”) prior to participating.

 - All new Upper School students and all ninth-grade students receive a school-issued MacBook.